 Order Templates

-Many of the orders in a service business can utilize an order form template to make the ordering process quicker.
-For cable, this could be a new cable installation order consisting of a modem, set-top boxand cord kit.
+Many of the orders in a service business can be placed using an order form template to make the process quicker.
+For cable, this could be a new cable installation order consisting of a modem, set-top box, and cord kit.
 For electricians, this could be everything typically used in installing a breaker box.

 Integrations

-Ideally, the order management system is integrated with the WMS and ERP.
+Ideally, the internal ordering system is integrated with the WMS and ERP.
 This gives all systems access to real-time data, projections, lead times, etc.

 Additional integrations could include your: